Higher Grounds Coffee | Our Purpose

 High quality coffee is sustainable only through a human-centric approach.
 It's a simple idea.
 And as we like to think of it, our secret recipe for the best cup of coffee in the world.

 Our circle model.
-We provide coffee drinkers with the opportunity to engage in a cycle that begins at, and returns to, our partners in coffee-growing regions.
+We provide coffee drinkers with the opportunity to engage in a cycle that begins with, and returns to, our partners in coffee-growing regions.
 We’re fully engaged in that cycle, sourcing coffee directly from farmers through ownership of our importer Cooperative Coffees and circling back to the farmers and their communities via our sister nonprofit, On the Ground.

 Exceptional coffee from a world of good friends.
 That’s right, friends: we visit the farms; we meet with growers—even if that means traveling dirt roads, past washed-out bridges, through riverbeds, and up mountainsides.
 We drink coffee together, talking about the best ways to keep their farms sustainable and profitable.
+(2020 may have thrown a wrench into our travel plans recently, but we'll be back off the beaten path as soon as it's responsible to do so!)

 People + planet + profit.
 Craft is important when it comes to coffee, and we could go on all day debating processing methods or the best way to pull an espresso (really, don't get us started).
 But somewhere along the line it became clear to us that even the most talented, hard-working people can't focus on quality if they don't have access to basic human needs and rights, if they don't feel empowered.
 And that goes for everyone—from the farmers we work with to the staff we employ.